 With nearly 40 years of experience in education, Hamilton “Ham” Clark is one of the most respected leaders among independent schools in the United States.
-He is currently serving as head of school at Avenues’ New York campus for the 2016–17 school year and will assume the same role at Avenues São Paulo when it opens in 2018.
+He served as head of school at Avenues’ New York City campus for the 2016–17 school year and is now head of school at Avenues São Paulo.

 Ham’s experience includes 11 years as headmaster of Episcopal Academy, a coed K-12 school in Philadelphia, where he led efforts to raise the $100 million necessary for the school to move from its historic campus to a brand new site.
 In addition to overseeing the completion of a new state-of-the-art campus, Ham also invested significant time and resources in the professional development of the faculty.
 He considers professional development to be of critical importance, as a demonstrated commitment to excellence and continuous innovative and adaptive learning by faculty members brings meaningful benefits to students and the entire school community.
 His insights into how to best support faculty success were gained through personal experience.
 In addition to his time in school leadership positions, Ham has also taught English and ethics, served as a director of admissions and college advising, a financial aid director and a coach.